arunkumarsundaramurthy/arunkumarsundaramurthy.github.io/_posts/2015-04-05-malvan-trip.markdown

 ![Scuba Diving Spot]({{ site.url }}/assets/article_images/2015-04-05-malvan-trip/scuba_diving.JPG)

->Once I was inside water it was full of greenish blue.
-I didn’t even feel like I was moving until I reached the bottom of the see the coral.
+>After dipping into the sea, all I could see was greenish blue.
+I didn’t even feel like I was swimming until I reached the bottom to see the coral.
+The thing that struck my mind was `Theory of Relativity`.
+As I could not see any other object, I could not feel my movement.
 Some told that they had a little pain in their ears due to pressure.

 [Rock garden](http://www.tripadvisor.in/Attraction_Review-g1227937-d3823244-Reviews-Rock_Garden-Malvan_Maharashtra.html "Rock Garden") is a close by place, and good to visit in the evening.
 You get to see a lot of crab over there.